 The basic responsibilities of the faculty mentor are as follows:

 - Serving as a point of contact for the Fellowships and Postgraduate Scholarship Program.
 Contact is intended to help support the student and provide coordinated advice on how best to advance and refine their application.

-- For faculty mentoring study/research candidates there will be two short (30 minute) meetings with the candidate, Margaret Lamb and Andrew Dausch.
+- For faculty mentoring study/research candidates there will be two short (30 minute) meetings with the candidate and the Fellowships team.
 The first meeting will be scheduled in the late spring/summer at the beginning of the application process and the second in mid-September a few weeks before the Fulbright deadline.

-- ETA candidates require only one short (30 minute) meeting involving the faculty mentor, Margaret Lamb, and Andrew Dausch.
+- ETA candidates require only one short (30 minute) meeting involving the faculty mentor and the Fellowships team.
 This meeting will take place in mid-September.

 - Providing specialized advice to students on the basis of disciplinary, cultural, geographic, and linguistic expertise.

 - Helping students network with faculty at Smith and beyond who might be able to offer insights on what they are planning to do as well as facilitating outreach to scholars and institutions in the host country, if possible.